ETS-Android5/SETech-Android-App-Group-Project/README.md

 Our application can be ran using different methods.

-1. You can run the application through Android Studio[Build and run your app ]("https://developer.android.com/studio/run")
+1. You can run the application through Android Studio.
+[Build and run your app](https://developer.android.com/studio/run)

-2. Or you can build the application onto an Android device.[Run apps on a hardware device]("https://developer.android.com/studio/run/device")
+2. Or you can build the application onto an Android device.
+[Run apps on a hardware device](https://developer.android.com/studio/run/device)

 ## Acknowledgements